Aug 28th, 2018

 Chronic sinusitis caused by bacteria can be effectively treated with antibiotics.

-Since allergies also cause chronic sinusitis, your physician may prescribe allergy shots to improve your body’s reaction to common allergens.
+Infections, viruses, and fungi, as well as allergies, can cause sinusitis.
+Since allergies can also cause chronic sinusitis, your physician may prescribe allergy shots to improve your body’s reaction to common allergens.

 Endoscopic surgery may be preferred if your condition doesn't respond to normal medication like nasal sprays.
 With this type of surgery, the doctor employs a thin tube fitted with a camera to evaluate your sinus passages.
-When the source of obstruction is identified, various instruments are used to get rid of the inflammation.
+When the source of obstruction is identified, various instruments are used to eliminate the inflammation.

 Don’t suffer in silence if you suspect you might be suffering from chronic sinusitis.
 Getting urgent treatment is imperative if you don’t want to be stuck with the symptoms.